SPARQL

 As of this writing, only SPARQL tuple queries are supported, that is, queries

-that return SPARQL results created from a SELECT
+that return SPARQL results created from a SELECT query.
+All of ASK,

-are intended to be supported in the future.
+CONSTRUCT, and DESCRIBE are intended to be supported in the future.
 For

-queries should suffice for almost all practical purposes.
+now, SELECT queries should suffice for almost all practical purposes.

 SPARQL endpoint